Liciaav/Licia-README/README.md

 Ensure all tests pass before submitting a pull request.
 If you discover any issues, please create an issue in the repository.

 ## Questions
-For any inquiries or support, please contact us at [your-email@example.com] or visit our support page at [insert support link].
+For any inquiries or support, please contact us at [liciaav@gmail.com] or visit our support page at [Liciaav@github.com].
 We appreciate your feedback and suggestions!